Discriminative Learning of the Prototype Set for Nearest Neighbor Classification: Empirical Results

 \subsection{Datasets}

 For the first part of the experiment, we employed a collection of 34 datasets with vector features from the UCI Machine Learning Repository \cite{Bache+Lichman:2013} and the KEEL datasets \cite{Alcala-Fdez:2008:KST:1459241.1459248}.
-The summary of the datasets is shown in \tabref{tab:summary_of_the_feature_vector_data} in \apxref{apx:tables}. \rewrite{Although some of the benchmarks are not large datasets, a substantial reduction of the prototype set, even when the training set is small, is not irrelevant in practical aspect, as the execution time for the nearest neighbor prediction is a considerable obstacle in its applications.}
+The summary of the datasets is shown in \tabref{tab:summary_of_the_feature_vector_data}.

-In the second part of the experiment, we use a collection of 27 datasets from the UCR Time Series Dataset Repository \cite{UCR2015}.
-The input data for time series classification is given as a dissimilarity matrix of Dynamic Time Warping (DTW) \cite{BERNDT94V}, which is known to be highly effective in time series classification \cite{Ding:2008:QMT:1454159.1454226}. \rewrite{We tested window sizes between five and fifty for DTW, and the results were generally consistent among them.
+\rewrite{Although some of the benchmarks are not large datasets, a substantial reduction of the prototype set is not irrelevant in a practical aspect, as the execution time for the nearest neighbor prediction is a considerable obstacle for its applications.} \relocate{In the second part of the experiment, we use a collection of 27 datasets from the UCR Time Series Dataset Repository \cite{UCR2015}.
+The input data for time series classification is given as a dissimilarity matrix of Dynamic Time Warping (DTW) \cite{BERNDT94V}, which is known to be highly effective in time series classification \cite{Ding:2008:QMT:1454159.1454226}.
+We tested window sizes between five and fifty for DTW, and the results were generally consistent among them.
 The window size is five for all results shown here.}